MrChrisJ/World-Citizenship/ReadMe.md

 ### Finished
 You have now proved that this new global citizen existed at this point in time and space and was witnessed by others.

-They are now free to sign other’s PGP Keys.
+They are now free to sign other people’s PGP Keys like at a regular [key signing party](http://en.wikipedia.org/wiki/Key_signing_party).

 They can also create an account with a website like Keybase: https://keybase.io/chrisellis which they can use to validate their other social media identities and plug in their new key in to more dynamic reputation systems